playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/index.md

 Scripts are how you make your PlayCanvas application interactive.
 They are written in regular **JavaScript** the same programming language that is used to program web pages.

 You can think of your application as divided into two separate code bases.
-The Engine, which is provided by PlayCanvas, implements general purpose functionality such as graphics rendering, input handling, audio, and the interface to the PlayCanvas tools; and Scripts which are often specific to your application or re-usable chunks that provide useful behaviours.
+The Engine, which is provided by PlayCanvas, implements general purpose functionality such as graphics rendering, input handling, audio, and the interface to the PlayCanvas tools; and Scripts which are often specific to your application or re-usable chunks that provide useful behaviors.

 Generally you won't have to worry about the engine code, it's a single JavaScript file included into your application.
 If you're rewriting parts of the engine you probably don't need this introduction to scripting.